HumanSignal/label-studio/docs/source/tags/audio.md

 meta_description: Customize Label Studio to label audio data for machine learning and data science projects.
 ---

-The Audio tag plays a simple audio file.
+The `Audio` tag plays a simple audio file.
 Use this tag for basic audio annotation tasks such as classification or transcription.

-Use with the following data types: audio
+Use with the following data types: audio.

 ### Parameters
+<i> Table 1: Parameters used in `Audio` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |